slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"No book is worth reading that isn’t worth rereading."
 -- Susan Sontag*

+> *"One cannot read a book: one can only reread it.
+A good reader, a major reader, an active and creative reader is a rereader."
+-- Nabokov*

 > *"I have never met a person I admired who did not read more books than I did."
 -- Kevin Kelly*